Last updated: 1st November 2025

 Any purchased Technical Services are as described in the relevant Order.
 You will give Cotiss timely access to your Materials reasonably needed for the Technical Services, and if you fail to do so, Cotiss’ obligation to provide Technical Services will be excused until access is provided.
 Cotiss will use your Materials only for purposes of providing the Services or Technical Services.
 Any Technical Services deliverables relate to the configuration or use of the Platform Services.
 You may use Technical Services deliverables only as part of its authorised use of the Platform Services, subject to the same terms as for the Platform Services in clause 2 (The Platform Services).

-9.1.
-Renewal: Except where otherwise provided in the Order, subscriptions for Platform Services automatically renew at the end of the Initial Subscription Term (and each Renewal Term) for further successive periods equal to the Initial Subscription Term (each period being a Renewal Term) unless either party notifies the other in writing at least thirty (30) days prior to the expiry of the then current Subscription Term terminating this Agreement and your access to and use of the Platform Services.
+Except where otherwise provided in the Order, subscriptions for Platform Services automatically renew at the end of the Initial Subscription Term (and each Renewal Term) for further successive periods equal to the Initial Subscription Term (each period being a Renewal Term) unless either party notifies the other in writing at least thirty (30) days prior to the expiry of the then current Subscription Term terminating this Agreement and your access to and use of the Platform Services.
 Except to the extent expressly set out in this Agreement (including the applicable Order), your subscription for Platform Services, and all corresponding payment obligations in respect of such subscriptions are non-cancellable during the applicable Subscription Term, and all fees paid are non-refundable.
 Subscription downgrades in respect of the Platform Services are only permissible at the end of the then-current Subscription Term.

-9.2.
-Fees and Taxes: Fees are as described in each Order.
-Fees are invoiced on the schedule in the Order.
-Expenses may be payable and will be outlined in the Order.
-Unless the Order provides otherwise, all fees are payable on the 20th of the month following the start date specified in the applicable Order.
-Fees for renewal Subscription Terms are at the rate of the latest Order adjusted for the latest Reserve Bank of New Zealand Consumer Price Index, or as negotiated between the parties at the time of renewal.
+or as negotiated between the parties at the time of renewal.
 Late payments are subject to a service charge of 1.85% per month or the maximum amount allowed by Law, whichever is less.
 You shall be responsible to pay any reasonable collection expenses (including legal fees) incurred by Cotiss.
 Except to the extent expressly set out in this Agreement, all fees are non-refundable.
 Fees and expenses are exclusive of Taxes.

-9.3.
-Invoices: All fees will be invoiced to you by Cotiss on the dates or at the times specified in the relevant Order.
+All fees will be invoiced to you by Cotiss on the dates or at the times specified in the relevant Order.
 Each invoice will be:

 (a) a valid tax invoice for the country in which you are based;

-(b) accompanied by such information reasonably requested by you from time to time to support the services and deliverables being invoiced,
+(b) accompanied by such information reasonably requested by you from time to time to support the services and deliverables being invoiced, (Valid Tax Invoice).

-9.4.
-Dispute over invoice: If you dispute in good faith the whole or any portion of any Valid Tax Invoice, you must notify Cotiss of such dispute as soon as practicable and no later than two Business Days prior to the due date for payment of the relevant Valid Tax Invoice and will pay the undisputed portion of the invoice by the due date for payment.
+If you dispute in good faith the whole or any portion of any Valid Tax Invoice, you must notify Cotiss of such dispute as soon as practicable and no later than two Business Days prior to the due date for payment of the relevant Valid Tax Invoice and will pay the undisputed portion of the invoice by the due date for payment.
 The disputed portion of the invoice may be withheld by you and will be dealt with in accordance with the dispute resolution process in clause 18 (Dispute Resolution).
 If no dispute is raised in respect of a Valid Tax Invoice within the timeframe for such disputes set out in this clause, then the relevant invoice will be deemed to be accepted by you.

-10.1.
-Limited Warranty: Cotiss warrants to you that:
+Cotiss warrants to you that:

 (a) the functionality and features of the Platform Services will comply in all material respects with the Documentation and will not materially degrade from the functionality and features described in the Documentation during the Subscription Term (the Performance Warranty); and